xnan-dev/The-Rogue-Engineer/README.md

 more test cases, and more code to mantain.
 Again we have to ponder the risks, the benefits and decide wisely.

+Freeze
+feature freezing - bugs - rough edges - mvp - scope minimazation -
+eternal expansion -  stable release - testing real use - functionality packing -
+postponed fixes - completion convergence - mythical finished beats

+When someone is part a corp team, there is a clear cut of what is included in the current stage, there are new features to provide, fixes to solve and quality characteristics to meet.
+It might be the case, now and then, that during the a given iteration of the software development some urgen need arises and must be addressed but it should not happen too often.

+If we try to polish our software to perfection, we will enter a black hole no one ever scaped.
+Software is just too complex to be crafted to consider every concevable situation, input, combination of usages, specially considering it's layered over tens of layers of its constituend parts.
+What we can do, is to craft it to stand perfectly well for the use it's intended for, that is a finite task, we can cheer up.
+Well, it is a finite task as long as we do not allow others or ourselves to perpetually expand it's capabilities.
+Specially since a few common language words can express a requirement that can require ten thousand constructing hours to materialize.
+Its form thus, is never final, since software is by nature plastic, there is always room to accomodate to different usage and conditions and as amorph and complex as it is, agreeing on it's completion according to plans is a hard issue.

+There is a mythical being that no one has ever seen but everyone long for, it's the final complete machinery, the ultimate software beast which, once arrived, while shine us by its sublime eternal life.
+No, it's a myth.
+We are frankenstein's brothers and our beasts are cousins of frankenstein's child.
+Our machinery exits the lab as a composite imperfect craft, subject to all kind of abstract rusting forces with destructive power.
+The software will be comfronted to hardware and operative systems changes, security vulnerabilities, end of life of its constituend components, to fatal discovery of flaws that can lead to deliverate or unintended disasters, it can be surparsed by better software and let to rust from lack of maintenance, etc.

+Being capable of reaching production or to give additional features to productive systems requires that everyone involved agree to avoid expanding any further the work commited to do.
+After we deliver, we can talk again for new horizons.
+This is specially crucial if we are working alone or with a couple friends to build something by heart, ti is of vital importance if we are rogue programmers and engineers.
+We are constantly tempted to add cool features on the go.

+If we want to reach a new production state as soon as possible, we should strive for scope minimization, to limit the scope of changes to the bare minimum we need to deliver better feature set.
+If we are going fo the first shiny release there is a term coined for that scope minimization: Minimal Viable Product.

+Even simple features, any single line of code change is subject to introduce an error, it requires proper testing, we need to be sure there is no sneaky way it can affect other parts of the systems.
+Even simple features have to be excercised to ensure usability, utility, it has to be supported in the future, they expand our codebase, it expands the domain we are dealing with.
+We expand the manual work that needs to be done.
+Its proper completion might require to write additional test cases.

+We have to freeze functionality at some point to allow getting ready to deploy a new version of the machinery in the near futre.
+When we freeze, the beast still evolves, it is subject to manual and automatic tests, it's checked and rechecked to ensure it is properly working, bug fixes are needed, somes get resolved other just tracked for future resolution if we can live with the rough edges.
+We will deliver an imperfect machine through ever minor adjustemnts until we converge to a reasonable useful state longed for others or ourselves.

+Given the fact that going to production is an elaborate process and each delivery entails its risks and costs, functionality is normally packed to be promoted as all or none set.
+Each version delivery is also properly tagged to have a reference point to go back or branch when needed.
+Being ready implies we promote the current state to more stable environment progressively climbing to production.
+If it is not good enough we back pedal, correct the problems and go climb again.
+We then subject the machine to real use, progressively if possible.
+We might broadcast it for public experimentation or productive usage.

 TO BE CONTINUED